calepayson/vedgie/static/articles/darwin_machines.md

 ### On Evolution:

-Near the end of his career Schrodinger wrote a book, "On Life", that provides a great lens through which to view biology: Life is unnatural...
+Near the end of his career Schrodinger wrote a book, "What is Life?", that provides a great lens through which to view biology: Life is unnatural...
 If you're a physicist.

 One of the defining pillars of physics is the second law of thermodynamics.
 Energy hates being concentrated.
 Yet here we are, squishy bags of water and energy suspended a few feet above the ground.
 It's a bit weird.